Life insurance industry grows over 20% in February; LIC outpaces private insurers: Report - BusinessToday

 LIC continued to outpace the private sector, reporting around 23% growth, compared with roughly 20% growth for private insurers, extending its lead for the third consecutive month.
 Despite the strong growth, the market share of private players in individual WRP slipped slightly to 73% from 73.4% a year ago, reflecting LIC’s recent momentum.

 New business premiums across the industry also remained healthy, rising about 18% year-on-year, with LIC reporting stronger growth than private companies.
-Among private insurers, Canara HSBC Life Insurance was the fastest-growing player with over 60% growth, followed by Max Life, while SBI Life, HDFC Life, ICICI Prudential and Bajaj Allianz Life reported moderate increases.
+Among private insurers, Canara HSBC Life Insurance was the fastest-growing player with over 60% growth, followed by Max Life, while SBI Life, HDFC Life, ICICI Prudential and Bajaj Life Insurance reported moderate increases.

 The report noted that policy volumes remained strong, with the total number of policies rising about 23% year-on-year in February, indicating sustained demand for protection and savings products across both LIC and private insurers.